 Author's collection

+Back to top.
 Iron Poles

+Back to top.
 Seizing and Whaleline

-The seizing around the socket, if present, and the whale line if there is a short warp, should show signs of age; dark color and some degree of deterioration.
-Whale line was natural rope made of hemp or manilla, not any modern synthetic, and never cotton.
-The short warp was stopped, or tied to the iron pole at two points along the pole with marline or "small stuff."
-The short warp was secured around the iron at the socket by a
+The seizing around the socket, if present, and the whale line, if there is a short warp, should exhibit signs of age, such as a dark color and some degree of deterioration.
+Whale line was made from natural fibers like hemp or manila, never from modern synthetics or cotton.
+The short warp was secured to the iron pole at two points with marline or "small stuff," and tied around the socket with a double round hitch and splice.

 Above: Proper method of securing line with double hitch and splice.